-The Office for National Statistics has today released the latest house price index, showing house prices are up by 5.7% in the year to May 2015, a natural increase from 5.5% in the year to April 2015.
+The Office for National Statistics (ONS) has today released the latest House Price Index, showing house prices are going up by 5.7% in the year to May 2015, a natural increase from 5.5% in the year to April 2015.

-ONS is a monthly release that publishes figures for mix-adjusted average house prices and house prices indices for the UK, its component countries and regions.
-The data driven by the ONS is calculated using mortgage financed transactions that are collected via the regulated mortgage survey by the Council of Mortgage Lenders, covering the majority of mortgage lenders in the UK.
+The monthly release of data by the ONS is calculated using mortgage financed transactions that are collected via the regulated mortgage survey by the Council of Mortgage Lenders, covering the majority of mortgage lenders in the UK.

-Despite a steady increase in annual house prices, the annual growth rate remains below those seen in 2014, suggesting a mismatch between supply and demand across the housing market.
+But despite annual house prices going up, the annual growth rate remains below those seen in 2014, suggesting a mismatch between supply and demand across the housing market.

 The Bank of England has asserted that demand for mortgages has subdued in recent months, a reflection of caution by many buyers and the impact of the Mortgage Market Review.
 However, demand is expected to increase in the second quarter of the year and mortgage approvals were 5.8% higher in the three months to May, than in the previous three months.

 Furthermore, house prices paid by first time buyers were 5.1% higher than in May 2014 and for owner-occupiers, prices increased by 5.9% for the same period.

 Stephen Smith, director of Legal & General Mortgage Club and Housing, has commented that:

 “A balance between supply and demand is key to the health of the UK housing market.
 The current level of supply is failing to keep up with demand, which is pushing up house price inflation.”